erin-noe-payne/express-train/ReadMe.md

+# Express train 3.x!
+What's new?

+ - Drop dependency on express, no more app reserved variable.
+What does your application do?
+It's totally up to you!
+ - No more default locations.
+You define your directory structure.
+ - Support for include and exclude patterns.

 # Getting Started

 Welcome to Express Train!
 Express Train is a framework for building web applications in nodejs, based on [express 3](http://expressjs.com/).